flexanalytics/flexit-docs/docs/orchestration.md

 ## Run Status and Drill-Through

 Every pipeline run writes a `PipelineRun` row and one `PipelineStepRun` row per step.
-The Run Status modal opens automatically after Run-Now and is reachable from the pipeline's history list.
+The Run Status modal opens automatically when you trigger a manual run and is reachable later from the **Run History** tab.

 For each step, the modal shows: